What is One Person Company (OPC)?

 A new concept has been introduced in the Company’s Act 2013, about the One Person Company (OPC).
 In a Private Company, a minimum of 2 Directors and Members are required whereas in a Public Company, a minimum of 3 Directors and a minimum of 7 members.
 A single person could not incorporate a Company previously.

-But now as per Section 62 of the Company’s Act 2013, a company can be formed with just 1 Director and 1 member.
-It is a form of a private company but the compliance requirements are lesser than that of a private company.
+But now as per Section 2(62) of the Company’s Act 2013, a company can be formed with just 1 Director and 1 member.
+It is a form of a company where the compliance requirements are lesser than that of a private company.